-This pre-concept note was developed based on the needs highlighted by existing activities and projects implemented by the national institutions, and inputs from WMO, Global Water Partnership (GWP), Food and Agricultural Organisation of the UN (FAO), RMIT University SPACE Centre, and Australian Bureau of Meteorology (BoM), including several consultations with the NMHSs, disaster management, environment agencies of Cambodia, Lao PDR, Thailand, and Viet Namy during WMO regular constituent or expert group meetings organised in WMO Region II (Asia).
+This pre-concept note was developed based on the needs highlighted by existing activities and projects implemented by the national institutions, and inputs from WMO, Global Water Partnership (GWP), Food and Agricultural Organisation of the UN (FAO), RMIT University SPACE Centre, and Australian Bureau of Meteorology (BoM), including several consultations with the NMHSs, disaster management, environment agencies of Cambodia, Lao PDR, Thailand, and Viet Nam during WMO regular constituent or expert group meetings organised in WMO Region II (Asia).
 The first national consultations were undertaken in November 2019 at the ASEAN Regional Climate Outlook Forum (ASEANCOF) and then virtually during the COVID-19 pandemic.
-Other organisations such as the UN Development Programme (NOP), Mord Food Programme WFP, Asian Disaster Preparedness Center (ADPC), and two World Boark (WB) were consulted during the implementation of the WMO CREWS project in Cambodia and Lao PDR.
-MRC was consulted as one of the main stakeholders of the project to understand the issues in managing floods and drought, transboundary cooperation, and challenges on the sustainability of developed solutions and bools.
+Other organisations such as the UN Development Programme (UNDP), World Food Programme WFP, Asian Disaster Preparedness Center (ADPC), and the World Bank (WB) were consulted during the implementation of the WMO CREWS project in Cambodia and Lao PDR.
+MRC was consulted as one of the main stakeholders of the project to understand the issues in managing floods and drought, transboundary cooperation, and challenges on the sustainability of developed solutions and tools.
 In addition, the discussions among five countries (China, Lao PDR, Cambodia, Thailand, and Viet Nam) facilitated by the Lancang-Mekong Water Resources Cooperation Centre (LMWRCC) in 2018 and 2019 have shown that climate variability and change make the urgency of climate information services over the upper and lower Mekong River basin even more prominent, thus requiring transboundary cooperation of all Mekong countries starting by data and information exchange on water, weather and climate information as the basis of integrated river basin planning in the region.
 Recent community consultations were carried out in Cambodia during August 2022 (check Annex 3 below) where issues and needs were provided (such as riverine floods in the downstream agriculture areas are generating negative impacts).
-There is a need to develop local capacities to manage t
+There is a need to develop local capacities to manage the agricultural production between the floods to ensure food security and adequate income.
+A new mode of early warning communication is required for increasing self-help capabilities and for taking preparedness and response measures.
+Internet connectivity is available with mobile phones and similarly local radio network can be useful for communication and dissemination.
+Activities related to water and soil conservation are required to improve agricultural production and improve food security.
+In the next project preparation phase (concept note stage), the IE and EEs have planned to carry out consultations workshop (concept note available here) with other agencies in the countries such as Agriculture, Irrigation, dam authorities, water resources, municipality chiefs etc. to identify their needs, gaps, capacities and gather support (including finalise the list of activities and pilot sites for testing the current and future EWSs, prepare for the EIA and SIA studies, determine the roles and responsibilities of the national and regional agencies, etc) for collaboration in the development and later implementation.